 The big three cloud services for IT professionals are Office 365, Azure, and Amazon AWS.
 Being comfortable and proficient in any three of those will be valuable.

-- Office 365 – this is a suite of productivity apps and services.
+- Microsoft Office 365 – this is a suite of productivity apps and services.
 Working with Office 365 means understanding how to integrate it with your existing infrastructure, migrate your data, and help your users adopt the new applications into the business.
 There is a big focus on identity integration, security, and compliance.
 You will lose a lot of “control” that you previously had.
 Your role moves away from the under-the-hood backend stuff, and more towards the user-facing stuff.
 The more you can connect Office 365 capabilities to business needs, the more employable you will be.

-- Azure – this is a huge set of services encompassing identity, security, compute (VMs), data/storage, management/automation, and a broad range of application and development services.
-I am not doing it much justice when that description, but it’s enough to make my point.
-It’s unreasonable to expect to learn everything about Azure.
+- Microsoft Azure – this is a huge set of services encompassing identity, security, compute (VMs), data/storage, management/automation, and a broad range of application and development services.
+I am not doing it much justice when that description, but it's enough to make my point.
+It's unreasonable to expect to learn everything about Azure.
 Choose the areas that make sense for what your job market needs, and what you want to do.
 Azure identity and security skills complement Office 365 skills very well.
-Azure IaaS skills are relevant if you’re extending or moving your on-premises infrastructure to the cloud.
+Azure IaaS skills are relevant if you're extending or moving your on-premises infrastructure to the cloud.
 Azure PaaS skills are more relevant if you work more with developers to deploy and host their apps.

 Server Operating System Platforms

 Windows and Linux are your two main choices for server platforms.
-Yes, there’s some hype around “serverless architecture”.
-It’s a fun and exciting concept, currently in the early stages of the adoption curve.
+Yes, there's some hype around “serverless architecture”.
+It's a fun and exciting concept, currently in the early stages of the adoption curve.
 Traditional servers are still around, but are being supplanted by cloud services.
 For example, file servers can be replaced by SharePoint Online and OneDrive.
 Domain controllers can be replaced by Azure Active Directory services for some companies.
-But widespread replacement will be a long, slow process.
+But widespread replacement is a long, slow process.

 - Windows Server – my best advice here is to be comfortable in the N-1 version, and learning about the latest.
 Don't just learn the OS itself.
 Learn the roles it can perform.
 Active Directory, DNS, DHCP/IPAM, Certificate Services, IIS, file, print, storage, etc. Like Azure, there's a lot you can learn in Windows Server.
 So you need to make smart choices about where you focus.
 Take a T-shaped approach that ensures you can hold your own in many areas of the OS, and still show some specialisation.